 4. What Sets Jorge Apart from his Competition

 5. Why You Should Consider a Tour of Mexico City

 6. How to Book a Tour with Guide Jorge Mendoza

-Jenn and I love history, and we studied it together at ASU.
+Jenn and I love history and we studied the subject together at Arizona State University.
 This obsession caused us to delay starting a family so we could experience some of the places we had always dreamed about.
 As a result, we’ve had the privilege of experiencing dozens of private tours around the world.